lmb-freiburg/FreiPose/Readme_Select.md

     {MODEL_CFG}=config/model_rat.cfg.json

-If predictions are already made for a video sequence the corresponding prediction file can be specified by `{DATA_PATH}`, f.e. it could look something like
+If predictions are already made for a video sequence, the corresponding prediction file can be specified by `{DATA_PATH}`, f.e. it could look something like

     {DATA_PATH}=data/pred_run000__01.json

-If there aren't any predictions for the videos available yet, f.e. because it is thinitial run of a new task, then `{DATA_PATH}` is set as path to one of the videos constituting the sequence
+If there aren't any predictions for the videos available yet, f.e. because it is the initial run of a new task, then `{DATA_PATH}` is set as path to one of the videos constituting the sequence

     {DATA_PATH}=data/pred_run000_cam1.avi

-If you need to adapt the appearance of the Selection tool towards your screen setting please see 'frame_size' in `config/viewer.cfg.json`.
+If you need to adapt the appearance of the Selection tool towards your screen setting please see 'frame_size' in `config/viewer.cfg.json`

 If you need to deviate from the assumed default layout on how calibration files are located (`M.json` in the **path** of `{DATA_PATH}`), you can call select.py using the --calib_file argument, which specifies the path to the calibration file wrt the **path** of `{DATA_PATH}`.